phero-hq/website/docs/getting-started.md

 ## Step 3: Run the development environment

-Now would be a great time to run `npx phero` in the root of your project:
+Now would be a great time to run `npx phero@latest` in the root of your project:

 ```
 cd ../
-npx phero
+npx phero@latest
 ```

 This will do the following: